Lancelot1998/Space-structured_Blockchain/README.md

 The system consists of three parts, which are webchain, conchain, and chainbase.

+# Description

+Different from previous work, this prototype adopts a novel space-structured ledger with several advanced algorihms.

+Our motivation is to enabling blockchain in heterogeneous environments, e.g., IoT.

-The entity consists of two parts, which are macroblock miner and microblock miner.
+In detail, the roles in P2P network is devided to two parts, which are macroblock miner and microblock miner.

-During each epoch, macroblock miners execute leadership selection, while microblock miners just execute mining.
+During each epoch, macroblock miners execute leadership selection, while microblock miners just validate transactions.

 To find more details, please wait for our update.